 The Case of TASS

 TASS was a press agency known for its seriousness.
 However, when it ran the story on October 9, 1989, the sensationalist tone made many people suspicious.
 Even when pressed, TASS never admitted to a hoax.
 The correspondent who handled the story, Vladimir Lebedev, was pretty offended by those who didn't take the story seriously.

 Lebedev said he spoke to many of the witnesses, including the three children and the experts who examined the landing site.
 In a phone interview, he mentioned that Genrikh Silanov (from the Voronezh Geophysical Laboratory) also spoke to the three kids.
-When Silanov separated them and asked they draw the craft, all three sketched similar UFOs.
-The craft described in this case was the banana-shaped version and apparently, it left behind the letter X in the sky.
+When Silanov separated them and asked them each to draw the craft, all three sketched similar UFOs.
+The craft described in this case was the banana-shaped version and apparently, it left the letter X behind in the sky.

 Why TASS Was Doubted

 Apart from the sensationalist voice from the once-serious agency, many felt that there were additional reasons for a hoax.
 There were the statements without evidence and the add-ons (the clothing and the two extra landings).
 Additionally, at the time, the Soviet Union's power was failing.
 It was downright depressing.
 Debunkers claim an alien story was published to perk things up.
 Another reason given by some was that newspapers were experimenting with how far they could go with a fake story, given that media freedom was relatively new.
 To be fair, these reasons stand on the same shaky ground as the UFO story itself.